ajaen4/terraform-databricks-aws/README.md

 ## Infrastructure deployment

-To be able to deploy the infrastructure it's necessary to fill in the variable file ("vars/databricks.tfvars") and the backend config for the remote state ("terraform.tf")
+To be able to deploy the infrastructure it's necessary to fill in the variables file ("vars/databricks.tfvars") and the backend config for the remote state ("terraform.tf")

 To deploy, the following commands must be run: